microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/networkaccess-policyrule.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-A forwarding policy rule refers to a specific rule within a forwarding policy.
-It defines the conditions and criteria for forwarding or routing network traffic based on various factors such as source, destination, protocol, ports, and other parameters.
+An abstract data type designed to represent a rule within a policy.

-This is an abstract type from which the [microsoft.graph.networkaccess.forwardingRule](networkaccess-forwardingrule.md) resource type is derived.
+This is an abstract type from which the [microsoft.graph.networkaccess.forwardingRule](../resources/networkaccess-forwardingrule.md) resource and [microsoft.graph.networkaccess.filteringRule](../resources/networkaccess-filteringrule.md) resource types are derived.

 Inherits from [microsoft.graph.entity](../resources/entity.md).